mmplisskin/keepmyappfast/README.md

 ##To Do
--Render sites view in realtime
+* Render sites view in realtime
--Rspec Tests
+* Rspec Tests
--Refactoring
+* Refactoring

 ##setup